House defeat of Patriot Act bill blindsides GOP majority

 Patriot Act no longer a slam dunk

 House Republican leaders may have thought the Patriot Act bill would be a slam dunk.
 To avoid hearings on the bill, the vote was held under “fast track” rules requiring a two-thirds vote to pass.
 Even though House Speaker John Boehner held the roll call on the bill about a half hour longer than the allotted 15 minutes, the Patriot Act bill failed 277 to 148.
 Twenty-six republicans voted against the bill, including eight Tea Party freshmen.
-After the Patriot Act bill was defeated, GOP leaders withdrew a trade bill from a floor vote because they realized any form of Republican legislation wasn’t necessarily guaranteed to pass.
+After the Patriot Act bill was defeated, GOP leaders withdrew a trade bill from a floor vote because they realized any form of Republican legislation wasn’t necessarily to pass.

 House GOP challenged to govern